fukurosan/Jhaystack/docs/index.md

 ### BM25

-BM25 is a newer approach to ranking that adopts ideas from probabilistic theory.
+BM25 is a newer (well, relatively) approach to ranking that adopts ideas from probabilistic theory.
 BM25 can be a bit trickier to get right, since you may need to experiment with its parameters more but can sometimes provide better results than TFIDF.
 A generally good default starting point is provided by Jhaystack, but optimal parameters will vary greatly based on, for example, document length, word diversity and word repetition.
 It is recommended to use a magnitude scoring function in tandem with this.

 The following options can be configured:
  - **k1**